-- Plain lists '-', '\' or '+' as bullet, or with '1.' or '2)' as enumerator will be recognized and transformed if the backend supports lists.
-See See Section 2.8 [Plain lists], page 6. - You can make words \bold\, /italic/, and \underlined\ - Simple TFX-like math constructs are interpreted: - '10^22' and 'J\n' are super- and subscripts.
-You can quote '^' and '\' with a backslash: '\\' and '\^' - '\alpha' indicates a Greek letter, '\to' an arrow.
-You can use completion for these macros, just type '\' and maybe a few letters, and press $M-\langle \overline{TAB} \rangle$ to see possible completions. - Tables are transformed into native tables under the exporter, if the export backend supports this.
-Data fields before the first horizontal separator line will be formatted as table header fields.

-- If a headline starts with the word 'QUOTE', the text below the headline will be typeset as fixed-width, to allow quoting of computer codes etc. Lines starting with ':' are also typeset in fixed-width font. - C-c: Toggle fixed-width for entry (QUOTE) or region, see below.
+- Plain lists '-', '' or '+' as bullet, or with '1.' or '2)' as enumerator will be recognized and transformed if the backend supports lists.
+See See Section 2.8 [Plain lists], page 8. - You can make words bold, /italic/, underlined, =code=, and '+strikethrough+'. - Many T_EX macros and entire LaT_EX fragments are converted into HTML entities or images (see Chapter 9 [Embedded LaTeX], page 44). - Tables are transformed into native tables under the exporter, if the export backend supports this.
+Data fields before the first horizontal separator line will be formatted as table header fields. - If a headline starts with the word 'QUOTE', the text below the headline will be typeset as fixed-width, to allow quoting of computer codes etc. Lines starting with ':' are also typeset in fixed-width font. - C-c: Toggle fixed-width for entry (QUOTE) or region, see below. - A double backslash at the end of a line enforces a line break at this position.